Melt butter in a saute pan over medium-low heat. Add pearl onions and cook until crisp-tender, about 5 minutes.

-Allow chicken pot pies to cool for 5 – 10 minutes, then remove by sliding knife into muffin cup and gently underneath to pop the pies out.
+Allow chicken pot pies to cool for 5 - 10 minutes, then remove by sliding a knife into a muffin cup and gently underneath to pop the pies out.
 Serve warm.

 Hack: Place cooled chicken pot pies on a cookie sheet and freeze until solid.
-Store in freezer container.
+Store in a freezer container for up to 3 months.
 I don’t recommend using a just freezer bag as the crust might break up as they are moved around the freezer.

-Turn out onto floured surface or silicone pastry mat and knee a few times to fully incorporate ingredients.
-Add small amounts of flour or drops of milk as necessary so dough will hold together but not be sticky.
+Turn out onto floured surface or silicone pastry mat and kneed a few times to fully incorporate ingredients.
+Add small amounts of flour or drops of milk as necessary so the dough will hold together but not be sticky.

-Pat dough to ⅔” thickness and cut with a 2” biscuit cutter or drinking glass.
+Pat dough to ⅔” thickness.
+Cut with a 2” biscuit cutter or drinking glass.

 Hack: Place leftover biscuits on cookie sheet and place in freezer until fully frozen.
-Place in sealable freezer bag and store in freezer safe container.
+Place in a sealable freezer bag and store in a freezer-safe container for up to 3 months.

 These were people who had lived through the Great Depression when they didn’t have money to meet their basic needs followed by a war during which they couldn’t buy what they needed no matter how much money they had.